CROYDON CLIMATE ACTION

 We are a group of passionate individuals who work with local councils, businesses, schools and communities to ensure the future of Croydon is climate-friendly.

-We are currently organising Croydon's Great Big Green Week in September 2021, which promises to be an exciting week celebrating Croydon's efforts to a greener and sustainable future!
+We recently organised the first Croydon's Great Big Green Week in September 2021, which was an exciting week celebrating Croydon's efforts to a greener and sustainable future!